jkaninda/pg-bkup/docs/how-tos/migrate.md

 - **Database Migration**: Transfer data from one database to another.
 - **Database Upgrade**: Upgrade your database to a new version.

+{: .note }
+The bulk backup or migration process requires administrative privileges on the database.

 ---

 ## Migrate Database Using Docker CLI